EmmaPd/EmmaPd/README.md

 - 👋 Hi, I’m @EmmaPd
-- 👀 I’m interested in coding, trading, vinyls and organizing drawers.
+- 👀 I’m keen on coding, trading, 80s, and organizing drawers.
 HEHE
 - 🌱 I’m self-learning Python.
 - 📫 If you are in the same coding journey as mine, let's meet.